The Wild Way Home

 This resource is based on an extract from page 17 of The Wild Way Home and focuses on inverted commas or speech marks.

-We have created six different resource sheets so you can see which best suits your Year 3 / Year 4 class.
+We have differentiated this resource six ways so you can see which best suits your Year 3 / Year 4 class.
 From highlighting the speech marks to adding them in.

 Scroll through the activity and see how we’ve differentiated it.